 Utilities Capacity: Amber rated.
 The capacity for utilities services to accommodate any development at the site would be assessed in detail at the planning application stage.
+Meanwhile, the updated HELAA assessment notes that the availability of utilities remains unclear, but that there is no reason to consider these insurmountable.
 Utilities Infrastructure for the site has received a Green rating, suggesting that the infrastructure would be available to serve the proposed development.